Master of Arts in Geography

 The University has a requirement for written English proficiency that is to be assessed at two different levels.

-A score of 4.0 or better on the Analytical Writing portion of the GRE is taken as an indication of Level One writing proficiency.
-Any student whose GRE AW is 3.5 or lower is required to undertake remedial course work which does not appear on the Advancement to Candidacy (ATC).
+A score of 3.5 or better on the Analytical Writing portion of the GRE is taken as an indication of Level One writing proficiency.
+Any student whose GRE AW is 3.5 or lower is required to undertake remedial coursework which does not appear on the Advancement to Candidacy (ATC).

 Advancement to Candidacy

 In addition to fulfilling all University requirements, students must complete the required curriculum outlined below.
-All graduate seminars and all courses used on the Advancement to Candidacy (ATC) with the exception of GEOG 895 and GEOG 898 must be taken on a letter grade basis and have earned a B- or better.
-Not more than three units of independent study (GEOG 899) and 1 unit of independent study (GEOG 699) may be included on the ATC.
+All graduate seminars and all courses used on the Advancement to Candidacy (ATC), with the exception of GEOG 895 and GEOG 898, must be taken on a letter grade basis and have earned a B- or better.
+Not more than 3 units of Independent Study (GEOG 899) and 1 unit of Independent Study (GEOG 699) may be included on the ATC.
 Internship (GEOG 688) units do not appear on the ATC.
-Each student must consult with the appropriate graduate advisor regularly and design an individual program leading towards the culminating experience requirement (thesis or research paper).
-For advancement to candidacy, the student must select a culminating experience committee comprised of two or three members, at least two of whom must be from the department, and present a research proposal to department faculty.
-Note that culminating experience committee members may have specific requirements for methodological background courses (e.g. the choice of GEOG 701, GEOG 702 or GEOG 705), so this should be considered when planning your course schedules.
+Each student must consult with the appropriate graduate advisor regularly and design an individual program leading towards the Culminating Experience requirement (thesis or research paper).
+For advancement to candidacy, the student must select a Culminating Experience committee comprised of two or three members, at least two of whom must be from the department and present a research proposal to department faculty.
+Note that Culminating Experience committee members may have specific requirements for methodological background courses (e.g. the choice of GEOG 701, GEOG 702 or GEOG 705), so this should be considered when planning your course schedules.

-Upper division courses offered by the department may be included with the approval of the graduate advisor.
-Depending upon a student's background and/or objective, additional courses in geography or related fields may be required on advisement.
+Upper-division courses offered by the department may be included with the approval of the graduate advisor.
+Depending on a student's background and/or objective, additional courses in geography or related fields may be required on advisement.